Sociology Department Staff

 - Jobe, A. (2008).
 The causes and consequences of re-trafficking.
 Global Eye on Human Trafficking 2(1): 1-4.

-- Jobe, A (Accepted).
+- Jobe, A (2018).
 Reflections on a Doctoral study of Human Trafficking.
 A methodological journey from life story interviews to analysing asylum applications.
+SAGE.

 - O'Neill, M., Jobe, A., Bilton, C., Stockdale, K., Kath, Hannah & Community co-researchers (2017).
 Peer Talk: Hidden Stories.
 A Participatory Research Project with Women Who Sell or Swap Sex in Teesside.
 School of Applied Social Sciences.
 Stockton-on-Tees, A Way Out.